 — In the event of a tie between multiple teams, the prize money will be combined and evenly divided between the tied teams.
 So as an example, if two teams tie for 2nd place, these two teams will split 2nd and 3rd place money.
 In this case, with the prize awards being 2nd – $35,000 and 3rd – $25,000, each team will receive $30,000.
 If there are 3 teams tied, then 3 prize slots will be divided equally among the 3 teams, etc.

 — The NFL playoffs are scheduled to begin Saturday, January 5th, with the first game set to kickoff at approximately 4:30pm Eastern.
 The deadline for roster and payment submission will be prior to the first playoff game but we encourage everyone to register and submit their rosters as soon as possible.
 You MUST have your roster submitted prior to the official start of the game.
 There will be no roster changes or edits after rosters are locked.

 — The Playoff Challenge will be hosted on the FFPC league management platform.
 Simply log into your FFPC account and register for the Playoff Challenge using a credit card or with existing funds in your account.
 Your Playoff Challenge team(s) will appear on your MyTeams page.

 — All rosters will be made public after the start of the first playoff game.

-— Prize winnings from the 2016/17 Playoff Challenge contest will be placed into the winner’s FFPC accounts at the conclusion of the contest and will become available for withdrawal.
-All withdrawals in excess of $600.00 will be reported to the IRS via a 1099 Form for the 2017 calendar year.
+— Prize winnings from the 2018/19 Playoff Challenge contest will be placed into the winner’s FFPC accounts at the conclusion of the contest and will become available for withdrawal.
+All withdrawals of $600.00 or more will be reported to the IRS via a 1099 Form for the 2019 calendar year.

 — All are welcome to play, not just FFPC participants and you may enter as many times as you wish.